GabrielGhe/GabrielGhe.github.io/_posts/2015-01-08-windows-8-development-xaml-controls.md

 <!-- Overview -->
 <h3>Overview</h3>

 Windows 8.1 use the MVVM pattern for their apps.
-For their View, they use xaml, this post is about the different types of xaml controls.
+For their View, they use xaml.
+This post is about the different types of xaml controls.
 More information can be found [here](http://msdn.microsoft.com/en-us/library/windows/apps/xaml/hh465351.aspx).

 <!-- Examples -->
 <h3>Examples</h3>